anuja2015/AZ-104/Configure-and-manage-virtual-networks/Module20.md

 - The four components to be configured, to implement a load balancer are:

      1. Front-end IP configuration  - public IP or internal IP that the load balancer responds to.
-     2. Back-end  - Azure services and resources including VMs, VMSS.
+     2. Back-end pool - Azure services and resources including VMs, VMSS.
      3. Health probes - ensure that the resources in the backend are healthy.
      4. Load-balancing rules - determine how traffic is distributed to back-end resources.

-  ## Implement Public load balancer
+  ## Public load balancer

 - map the public IP addresses and port numbers of incoming traffic to the private IP addresses and port numbers of virtual machines.
 - can also be configured for response traffic from the virtual machines.